dimasx010/pebank-kata/README.md

 - List of Transactions

 ## Tests
-- Test for new transaction Desposit Type
+- Test for new transaction Desposit Operation
-- Test for new transaction WithDraw Type
+- Test for new transaction WithDraw Operation
 - Test for create Two deposit and Check Balance is equal
 - Test length of Transactions after intert Two Transactions
 - Test Withdrawal Transaction